sherlockchou86/VideoPipe/doc/env.md

 ---------
 apt-get install ffmpeg/gstreamer/other dependency.

-install opencv 4 from github, with ffmpeg/gstreamer ON (cuda optional).
+install opencv 4 from GitHub, with ffmpeg/gstreamer ON (cuda optional).

 opencv 4.6.0 cmake command: